agargaro/InstancedMesh2/README.md

 ## 🧑‍💻 Live Examples

 These examples use `vite`, and some mobile devices may run out of memory.
-However, there is one example without it.

 [Examples Collection](https://stackblitz.com/@agargaro/collections/three-ez)